Arthur (TV series): ActiMates

 In 1998, both Arthur and D.W. were made into Microsoft ActiMates, refined toy dolls who could interact with children, with each other, with certain computer software and the Arthur website, and also with the Arthur television show and videos.

 Microsoft discontinued the ActiMates line shortly before season 5 aired, most possibly due to a lawsuit pertaining to patent infringement and the fact that sales were dropping.
 It has been noted that post-season 4 episodes of Arthur have not included any ActiMates code.
 Newer videos and DVD releases of the show does not carry ActiMates code either.
 The enhancements on the website were removed when the site was redesigned in 2002 and thus the ActiMates would not interact with the website.
 Likewise, re-releases of the ActiMates software by Creative Wonders do not interact with the ActiMates because the library that controls the PC Pack has been replaced with a dummy library file.

 Home media releases

 Selected episodes were distributed on VHS and DVD by Random House.
 Each tape had two or three episodes dealing with similar subjects.
 WGBH Home Video also released two Region 1 Arthur season sets; they released season 10 on March 25, 2008, and season 11 was released on September 2, 2008.
 Seasons 10–19 are available to download on the iTunes Store and Amazon.com.
 The first three seasons were released over four collections (the second season was split into two volumes) on DVD in Europe only.
+Select episodes of Arthur, including the hour-long The Rhythm and Roots of Arthur, are available on PBS Kids' website, including versions with American Sign Language interpreters for deaf or hard-of-hearing viewers.